 - 1. A small reduction in VMT and emissions in the Greater Connecticut area will occur from the ECO program in the Connecticut portion of the NY-NJ-LI area due to travel between the areas. - 2.
-Emission analysis based on SUMMER conditions. - 3.
-VOC & NOx emissions are in tons per day and are calculated using Connecticut's vehicle mix. - 4.
-HMPS 12 Functional Class system used. - 5.
-National Low Emission Vehicle (NLEV) program included in 2008 and future years. - 6.
-Eight Hour Ozone emission budgets effective June 27, 2008.
+VOC & NOx emissions are in tons per summer day and are calculated using Connecticut's vehicle mix. - 3.
+HMPS 14 Functional Class system used. - 4.
+National Low Emission Vehicle (NLEV) program included in 2008 and future years. - 5.
+Eight Hour Ozone emission budgets effective June 27, 2008. - 6.
+Series 31C with 20 iterations equilibrium assignment.